Business travel takes off on Booking.com

 Almost one in five bookings on Booking.com now made for business

-When it comes to business travel, there’s a simple truth that every business traveler is also a leisure traveler.
-Today, Booking.com reveals that more and more of its leisure travelers are making business bookings on its site, with almost one in five now made for business travel.
+Melbourne, Australia – 13th october 2015 – When it comes to business travel, there’s a simple truth that every business traveller is also a leisure traveller.
+Today, Booking.com reveals that more and more of its leisure travellers are making business bookings on its site, with almost one in five now made for business travel.
 As the face of business travel changes, the largest accommodation booking platform in the world has responded with additional, highly tailored services designed to give today’s road warriors an easier and more rewarding experience, as well as better value for employers.

-“Among Booking.com customers, location is the primary factor when selecting a place to stay when traveling for work.
+“Among Booking.com customers, location is the primary factor when selecting a place to stay when travelling for work.
 With around a third of US business bookings on Booking.com made at places that are not hotels, there’s also a clear and growing desire for something different,” explains Ripsy Bandourian, Senior Product Owner, Booking.com.
 “The traditional executive crash-pad of the past may have had its day.
-Today’s business travelers wear more guises and require more choice, control and flexibility over where they choose to rest their heads than ever before.
-Understanding these trends and listening to our customers’ specific asks, we’ve shaped our product to best empower business travelers across the world to easily discover, book, and enjoy the best places to stay when traveling for work.”
+Today’s business travellers wear more guises and require more choice, control and flexibility over where they choose to rest their heads than ever before.
+Understanding these trends and listening to our customers’ specific asks, we’ve shaped our product to best empower business travellers across the world to easily discover, book, and enjoy the best places to stay when travelling for work.”

 “We are seeing more and more businesses opting to use Booking.com instead of their current method,” confirms Bandourian.
 “As well as a much broader selection of great places to stay, they get better prices and a simple, trustworthy mobile-enabled experience.
 Our mission is to help employees get more out of their business stays, and help their employer to save money.
 And the formula is working.
 Today, tens of thousands of businesses have signed up to our Booking.com for Business tool and are actively engaged.
 We see strong growth and a bright future in this area.
 Someday, we hope to see as many business bookings as leisure bookings on our site.”